JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Anugita_4.md

 [^1194]: 251:2 Cf. Maitrî-upanishad, p.
 100.

 [^1195]: 252:1 Nîlaka<i>nth</i>a cites numerous passages from works of the Yoga philosophy in illustration of this.
-He takes ‘heart’ to mean the Brahman seated in the heart (cf. _Kh_ândogya, p.
+He takes ‘heart’ to mean the Brahman seated in the heart (cf. <i>Kh</i>ândogya, p.
 528), and ‘the seat of the heart’ to mean the one hundred and one passages of the heart.
 The latter expression Ar<i>g</i>una Mi<i>s</i>ra seems to render by ‘mind.’
 See also generally on this passage, Maitrî-upanishad, p.
 133, and Yoga-sûtra III, 1 and 28 seq., and commentary there.

 [^1196]: 252:2 Literally, ‘those which are void of strength.’
 I adopt Ar<i>g</i>una Mi<i>s</i>ra's reading.
 The other reading literally means ‘obstructions.’